Resume-of-Glen

 Ergonomic Research:

-research related to: "Information Processing Through Visual Perception
+related to: "Information Processing Through Visual Perception as a Function

-visual parameters have on acquisition of battlefield targets utilizing
+have on acquisition of battlefield targets utilizing optical and closed

 Instrumented Automobile: